bpbond/srdb/README.md

 How to get a publication
 -----------------------
 If you'd like to obtain a PDF of one of the database studies, open an issue or email Ben Bond-Lamberty, the maintainer.
-In either case please specify the four-digit study number.
+In either case please specify the study number.

 How to cite these data
 -----------------------